 You will be taken to the toilet.
 As soon as you are comfortable, you are free to leave the department.
 It is vital that you do not become pregnant during the month of the examination.
-You should, therefore, use a reliable contraceptive until your next period following the examination.
+You should then use a reliable contraceptive for 4 weeks following the examination.
 It is important to follow these instructions, even if you think that you are unable to become pregnant.